How do I know I have a debt problem?

 If your repayments are only matching your interest and not reducing the amount you owe, you need to increase your repayments or stop borrowing more on, for example, a credit card.
 Your repayments must repay some of the principal debt you owe or you will never extinguish your debt.

-You borrow from your home loan to support your lifestyle
+You use your home loan to support your lifestyle

 If you are dipping into your home loan to pay for groceries, clothes, transport, holidays or any necessities or luxuries, you are going backwards.
 You should, as you get older, be paying off your home loan and accumulating wealth rather than ratcheting up your debt.